Review Functional neurological disorder, physical activity and exercise: What we know and what we can learn from comorbid disorders 2024 Boylan et al

 The best available research on treatment for CFS comes from the 2011 Pacing, graded Activity, and Cognitive behavioral therapy (PACE) trial

-Of course, we start here.
+Of course, they start here.
 Because all roads in the pychosomatic/FND map of 'CFS' lead back to PACE.
 The rehabilitation project of PACE is gathering pace, zombie-like it must never be allowed to die.

 (Note their persistent use of CFS throughout this document, and the casual conflating of it, and all the other listed conditions, with FND.
 The whole paper also persistently and continuously conflates association with causation, or fails to distinguish between them.)